-From lifestyle magazines to newspapers to industry publications, David displays a no-nonsense style which transforms sometimes complex subject matter into language which can be understood by a broad readership.
+From business magazines to newspapers and industry publications, David displays a no-nonsense style which transforms sometimes complex subject matter into language which can be understood by a broad readership.

-David is a regular contributor to the New Zealand Herald, the country's leading newspaper.
-He also writes each week for financialalert.co.nz dissecting business and financial industry stories which are of particular interest to financial advisers.
+David was a regular contributor to the New Zealand Herald, the country's leading newspaper for seven years.
+He now writes each week for financialalert.co.nz dissecting business and financial industry stories which are of particular interest to financial advisers.
 As a highly effective interviewer, he is astute at obtaining the most interesting information from people whether they are celebrities or chief executives.

 Turn your next writing project over to David with the confidence that it will be delivered on time with precision and expertise.